preciofishbone/OmniaFx/docs/tutorials/first-extension/create-admin-journey/README.md

-# Create an admin blade
+# Create an Admin Journey

 Omnia Admin uses a 'Blades' system.

+Each side nav will lead to an Admin Journey component which contains a collection of blades.

-In this part of tutorial, you will create a common journey component with 2 blades.
+In this part of tutorial, you will create a common admin journey component with 2 blades.

 # Step 1.
 Create a journey